Sylvania - Taren Point

 Sylvania - Taren Point was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Sylvania-Taren Point has a higher cultural diversity than most local markets, with 27.0% of its population born overseas and 29.7% speaking a language other than English at home.
-Christianity is the predominant religion in Sylvania-Taren Point, composing 69.0%, compared to 61.2% across Greater Sydney as of the latest data (2021).
-The top three ancestry groups are English (21.7%), Australian (19.1%), and Other (10.1%).
+Sylvania-Taren Point has a higher level of cultural diversity compared to most local markets, with 27.0% of its population born overseas and 29.7% speaking a language other than English at home.
+Christianity is the predominant religion in Sylvania-Taren Point, making up 69.0% of the population, which is higher than the Greater Sydney average of 61.2%.
+The top three ancestry groups in Sylvania-Taren Point are English (21.7%), Australian (19.1%), and Other (10.1%).

-Notably, Greek (9.0%) and Macedonian (2.3%) ethnicities are overrepresented compared to regional averages of 3.2% and 0.7%, respectively.
-Lebanese ethnicity also stands out at 2.1%, higher than the regional average of 0.8%.
+Notably, Greek (9.0%) and Macedonian (2.3%) populations are overrepresented compared to the regional averages of 3.2% and 0.7%, respectively.
+Similarly, Lebanese population at 2.1% is higher than the regional average of 0.8%.

 Frequently Asked Questions - Diversity